GoldenLabHuji/DBbot/README.md

     -   An error if the `method` is invalid or unrecognized.
     -   An error if the `method` is `CUSTOM` and `customValue` is `undefined`.

-# CustomOperator Class
+# Custom Operator Class

 The `CustomOperator` class is the class for custom operators for filtering the data.

 ---

-## CustomOperator Properties
+## Custom Operator Properties

 ### Constructor: `constructor(name: string, private customFunction: Function)`